Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Cluster representation for Linear HAR processes

-Each of these quantities encloses the total impact at time $k$ on chain $p$ of, from up to down, the constants $b$'s of the masks, the random drifts, node $m$.
+Each of these quantities encloses the total impact at time $k$ on $W^p$ of, from up to down, functions $b_{p'}^{p}$, the random drifts $\xi$, point process $N^m$.
 If $t_0 = -\infty$ we may omit $t_0$ in the notation an only write only $\Hd^{b}_{p,k}$ and so on.

 The following result is the main theorem of this section, it states a cluster representation for linear models.
+The idea is to express the process $W$ as a linear functional of past points and random drifts, and then plug this representation into the intensity.
+This leads to a representation of the intensity as a sum of independent contributions, which can be interpreted as clusters.